BU-Spark/bu-spark/README.md

 ### Notes
 * You should always be making a branch for your changes
 * You should not use a fork as then the preview automation won't work
 * Once you are pretty happy with your code, create a PR from your branch (after you pushed to GitHub) and add `WIP` to the beggining of the name of the PR.
 Go to your PR and you should see a link to preview of the site (it can take awhile).
+When you think everything is correct, delete the `WIP` from the name of the PR and tag some reviewers.